isomerpages/govtech-stp/_atp-hong-kong/00a-atp-requirements-and-process.md

      <ol style="margin-top:0px; list-style-type: disc;">
          <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Book an accommodation in Singapore to serve out their isolation period for 1-2 days while waiting for their on-arrival COVID-19 Polymerase Chain Reaction (PCR) test result (the accommodation must be non-residential and an individual room with an attached toilet)</li>
      </ol>
-     <i>Note: Visitors may refer to the Singapore Hotel Association (SHA) website for a list of hotels currently accepting visitors travelling to Singapore under the Air Travel Pass.
+     <i>Note: Visitors may refer to the <a href="https://sha.org.sg/green-lane-travellers" target="_blank">Singapore Hotel Association (SHA) website</a> for a list of hotels currently accepting visitors travelling to Singapore under the Air Travel Pass.
 The list is non-exhaustive and visitors may book other available accommodation as long as it is non-residential and individual room with an attached toilet.</i>
     </td>
  </tr>
   <tr>